-We have audited the accompanying financial statements of the business-type activities, the fiduciary activities and the non-governmental discretely presented component units of The Citadel, The Military College of South Carolina ("The Citadel"), a component unit of the State of South Carolina, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise The Citadel's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities, the fiduciary activities, and the aggregate non-governmental discretely presented component units of The Citadel, The Military College of South Carolina ("The Citadel"), a component unit of the State of South Carolina, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise The Citadel's basic financial statements as listed in the table of contents.

-In our opinion, based on our audit and the reports of another auditor, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities, the fiduciary activities and the non-governmental discretely presented component units of The Citadel, as of June 30, 2022, and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audit and the reports of another auditor, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities, the fiduciary activities and the aggregate non-governmental discretely presented component units of The Citadel, as of June 30, 2023, and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.

 We did not audit the financial statements of The Citadel Foundation, The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation, which are presented as non-governmental discretely presented component units.
-The Citadel Foundation, The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation represent 100% of total assets and 100% of total revenues of the non-governmental discretely presented component units.
-Those statements were audited by another auditor whose reports have been furnished to us, and our opinions, insofar as they relate to the amounts included for The Citadel Foundation, The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation, are based solely on the reports of the other auditor.
+The Citadel Foundation, The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation which represent 100% of total asset and 100% total revenues of the aggregate non-governmental discretely presented component units as of June 30, 2023.
+Those statements were audited by other auditors whose report has been furnished to us, and our opinions, insofar as it relates to the amounts included for The Citadel Foundation, The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation, are based solely on the report of the other auditors.